Decollate snail: Distribution

 This species is native to the Mediterranean excluding south-east Mediterranean.

+Over the last century its presence has been reported in China and found in large quantities.

 It is introduced in Israel and in Egypt since Roman times.
-It has been introduced into North America, including Phoenix and Glendale, Arizona, and other areas Fresno, California as a biological control agent, in hopes of controlling populations of the brown garden snail.
+It has been introduced into North America, including Fresno, California, Phoenix & Glendale, Arizona and other areas as a biological control agent, in hopes of controlling populations of the brown garden snail.

-Also found in southern Brazil, and in Great Britain, as a "hothouse alien".
+It has also been found in southern Brazil, and in Great Britain, as a "hothouse alien".

 Shell description

 The shell of the decollate snail is long and roughly cone-shaped.
 It grows to approximately 40-45 mm in length and a width of 14 mm, and upon reaching mature size, grinds or chips off the end of its own shell by moving its body roughly against hard surfaces, so that the shell takes on a decollate shape, tapering to a blunt end.